kelvin511/kelvin511/ReadMe.md

 # 💫 About Me:
 Hi!
 I’m Gevariya Kelvin, a computer science student at Vellore Institute of Technology in Bhopal.
 I have technical skills in MERN Stack, Java, SQL and Python.
 I am also certified as an AWS Cloud Practitioner Essential by Future skills Prime.

-I have worked on several academic projects including an agricultural information website and a corridor management web app for emergency services.
-In addition to my academic pursuits, I have completed industry-oriented training in Embedded System, Internet of Things and Matlab at Cranes Varsity.<br><br>Connect me on - kelvinptelwork@gmail.com<br><br>
+🎗️ I have worked on several academic projects including an agricultural information website and a corridor management web app for emergency services.
+In addition to my academic pursuits, I have completed industry-oriented training in Embedded System, Internet of Things and Matlab at Cranes Varsity.

+🎹 Outside of my studies and technical work, I am an enthusiastic musician and enjoy long bike rides.

+<br><br>Connect me on - kelvinptelwork@gmail.com<br><br>

 ## 🌐 Socials: